-For the purpose of presenting Consolidated financial statements, the assets and liabilities of our foreign subsidiaries (including comparatives) are expressed in euros using exchange rates prevailing on the balance sheet date.
-Income and cost items (including comparatives) are translated at the average exchange rates for the period.
-Exchange rate differences arising are classified as other comprehensive income in equity.
-Such translation differences are recognized in the consolidated statement of profit or loss in the period in which the foreign operation is disposed.
-Currency differences on intercompany loans that have the nature of a long-term investment are also accounted for directly in equity.
+In the preparation of ASMI's consolidated financial statements assets and liabilities of foreign subsidiaries, of which the functional currency is not the euro, are translated into euros at the exchange rate in effect on the respective balance sheet dates.
+Income and expenses are translated into euros based on the weighted average exchange rates for the corresponding period.
+Resulting translation adjustments are directly recorded in shareholders' equity.
+Currency differences on intercompany loans that have the nature of a long-term investment are also accounted for directly in shareholders' equity.

 Derivative financial Instruments

-We may use forward exchange contracts to hedge our foreign exchange risk of anticipated sales or purchase transactions in the normal course of business, which occur within the next twelve months, for which we have a firm commitment from a customer or to a supplier.
+The Company may use forward exchange contracts to hedge its foreign exchange risk of anticipated sales or purchase transactions in the normal course of business, which occur within the next twelve months, for which the Company has a firm commitment from a customer or to a supplier.
 The terms of these contracts are consistent with the timing of the transactions being hedged.
 The hedges related to forecasted transactions are designated and documented at the inception of the hedge as cash flow hedges, and are evaluated for effectiveness quarterly.
-The effective portion of the gain or loss on these hedges is reported as a component of accumulated other comprehensive income (loss) net of taxes in equity, and is reclassified into earnings when the hedged transaction affects earnings.
+The effective portion of the gain or loss on these hedges is reported as a component of accumulated other comprehensive income/loss net of taxes in shareholders' equity, and is reclassified into earnings when the hedged transaction affects earnings.

 Changes in the fair value of derivatives that do not qualify for hedge treatment, as well as the ineffective portion of any hedges, are recognized in earnings.
-We record all derivatives, including forward exchange contracts, on the statement of financial position at fair value at inception or at trade date and balance sheet date in other current assets or accrued expenses and other payables or in long-term assets or long-term payables .
+The Company records all derivatives, including forward exchange contracts, on the balance sheet at fair value in other current assets or accrued expenses and other.

-Furthermore, we might manage the currency exposure of certain receivables and payables using derivative instruments, such as forward exchange contracts (fair value hedges) and currency swaps, and non-derivative instruments, such as debt borrowings in foreign currencies.
+Furthermore, the Company might manage the currency exposure of certain receivables and payables using derivative instruments, such as forward exchange contracts (fair value hedges) and currency swaps, and non-derivative instruments, such as debt borrowings in foreign currencies.
 The gains or losses on these instruments provide an offset to the gains or losses recorded on receivables and payables denominated in foreign currencies.
-The derivative instruments are recorded at fair value and changes in fair value are recorded in earnings under foreign currency exchange gains (losses) in the consolidated statement of profit or loss.
-Receivables and payables denominated in foreign currencies are recorded at the exchange rate at the balance sheet date and gains and losses as a result of changes in exchange rates are recorded in earnings under foreign currency exchange gains (losses) in the consolidated statement of profit or loss.
+The derivative instruments are recorded at fair value and changes in fair value are recorded in earnings under foreign currency exchange gains (losses) in the consolidated statement of operations.
+Receivables and payables denominated in foreign currencies are recorded at the exchange rate at the balance sheet date and gains and losses as a result of changes in exchange rates are recorded in earnings under foreign currency exchange gains (losses) in the consolidated statement of operations.

-We do not use forward exchange contracts for trading or speculative purposes.
-Financial assets and financial liabilities are recognized on the Company's consolidated statement of financial position when the Company becomes a party to the contractual provisions of the instrument.
+The Company does not use forward exchange contracts for trading or speculative purposes.
+Financial assets and financial liabilities are recognized on the Company's Consolidated balance sheet when the Company becomes a party to the contractual provisions of the instrument.

+Non-current assets include goodwill, other intangible assets and property, plant and equipment.
 Property, plant and equipment are carried at cost, less accumulated depreciation and any impairment losses.
-Finance leased assets are recorded at the present value of future lease obligations.
+Capital leased assets are recorded at the present value of future lease obligations.
 Depreciation is calculated using the straight-line method over the estimated useful lives.
 Leasehold improvements are depreciated over the lesser of the estimated useful life of the leasehold improvement or the term of the underlying lease.

-Business combinations are accounted for under the acquisition method.
-The Company reviews its recorded goodwill and other intangible assets with indefinite lives for impairment each year on December 31 and whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+Business combinations are accounted for under the purchase acquisition method.
+The Company tests its recorded goodwill and other intangible assets with indefinite lives for impairment each year on December 31 and whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.

 Development expenses are capitalized when all of the following criteria are demonstrated: